Oxen-AI/oxen-release/Indices.md

 # Oxen Schemas & Indices

 Indexing is a powerful tool within your Oxen toolchain.
-Oxen combines the concepts of DataFrames, Schemas, and Indices to allow you to quickly get to subsets of data that you want to train, evaluate, or simply explore.
+Oxen combines the concepts of DataFrames, Schemas, and Indices to allow you to quickly explore to subsets of your data at a specific point in time.

-If you have not read about Oxen DataFrames, it would be good to read up on the [Data Point Level Version Control documentation](DataPointLevelVersionControl.md) as well as the [DataFrame documentation](DataFrames.md) before continuing.
+If you have not read about Oxen DataFrames, it would be good to read up on [Data Point Level Version Control](DataPointLevelVersionControl.md) as well as [DataFrames](DataFrames.md) before continuing.

-## Schemas
+# Schemas

 When you add and commit a DataFrame to Oxen, it will automatically track the schema associated with the file.